veracity/veracity-documentation/sections/identity/authentication/api.md

 * is not expired
 * was signed by Veracity IDP

-However, if any of the validation steps fail, your API must reject the token and return a `401 Unauthorized` response indicating to the calling code that the token is invalid and you will not handle the request.
+However, suppose any of the validation steps fail.
+In that case, your API must reject the token and return a `401 Unauthorized` response indicating to the calling code that the token is invalid and you will not handle the request.